Strategy11/formidable-forms/readme.txt

 * Improved: Allow repeating fields to be selected in a field's Lookup population options.
 * Improved: Repeating entry keys are now randomly generated.
 * Improved: Allow dynamic default value shortcodes in calculation box.
+* Fixed: Do not filter shortcodes submitted in entry when editing the entry.
+Process external shortcodes before replacing [input].
 * Fixed: The default value is now set correctly in dependent Lookup radio and checkbox fields.
 * Fixed: Style font now applies to section headings.
 * Fixed: Unnecessary urlencode removed from $_GET variable.
 Allows searching with + symbol in query string now.